fabric8io/fabric8/docs/testing.md

 The kubernetes configuration is applied once per test suite.
 This means that the environment is getting created once per test suite and then multiple test cases are run against that enviornment.
 To encapsulate everything that has been applied to kubernetes as part of the current test suite, the notion of "session" is used.

-In order to distinguish which pods, services and replication controllers have been created as part of the testing session, anything that is created using the arquillian extension, will be added a label with key arquillian and a unique session id.
+In order to distinguish which pods, services and replication controllers have been created as part of the testing session, anything that is created using the arquillian extension, will be created inside a unique namespace per session.
-This label is also going to be used to cleanup everything after the end of the suite or upon termination of the process.
+This namespace is also going to be used to cleanup everything after the end of the suite or upon termination of the process.

 The Session is also made available to the test cases as an arquillian resource _(see below)_.